 I enjoy teaching and taught many classes and delivered keynote presentations for all ages.
 I was teaching a group of teenaged girls at my church.
 During an activity, I asked the girls to look in a mirror and raise their hands if they liked what they saw when they looked into the mirror.
 To my dismay, not one of the twenty-five middle and high school girls raised her hand.
 I then asked them to write at least five things they like about themselves and the girls struggled to come up with a list of five attributes.
 Finally, I asked them to write about what they would change about the person they saw in the mirror…and each of them began writing…frantically!
 My heart broke to see such a lack of self-love.

-Zenobia and I shared this and many similar stories of youth whose self-perceptions and behaviors did not align with their stated life goals.
+We discussed many similar stories of youth whose self-perceptions and behaviors did not align with their stated life goals.
 We quickly identified the culprit of low self-esteem that was robbing the future leaders of fulfilled and productive lives.
 We set out to take on this culprit head on!
 Since that time, we have been TENACIOUS sisters who are on a mission to empower girls and women in our communities and in September 2004, I Am B.E.A.U.T.I.F.U.L., Inc. was born!